wpdevup/tap-chat/readme.txt

 = Will it slow down my site? =
 No. It loads a tiny CSS/JS (~5KB total) with no external dependencies.

+= What's the difference between Modern and Simple bubble styles? = Modern style includes avatar, name, and online indicator - perfect for personalized support.
+Simple style is minimalist with message-only display and offers flexible positioning options.

+= Can I position the bubble next to the button instead of above it? = Yes!
+When using Simple style, you can choose "Side" position to display the bubble horizontally next to the WhatsApp button.

 = How do I set up the welcome bubble? =
 Go to Settings → Tap Chat → Welcome Bubble.
-Enable it, enter your message, name, and optionally add an avatar URL.
+Enable it, choose your style (Modern or Simple), enter your message, and configure position if using Simple style.
 Set the delay and save.

 = What's the optimal delay for the welcome bubble? = 3-5 seconds works best for most sites.
 It gives users time to look around before engaging them.